Kingscote, South Australia: Shark proof tidal swimming pool

 A shark-proof tidal swimming pool is open to the public.
 Fundraising commenced in 1947 and plans were drafted by the South Australian Harbours Board.
 The Harbours Board estimated the total construction cost for the pool to be £607 and Mr W. S. Myers, won the contract for its construction.
 A subscription list was started and maintained to update local residents on fundraising progress and matching funding was offered by the South Australian Tourist Bureau.
 Construction commenced in 1949.
 Work continued in 1950, following delays owing to labour shortages and inclement weather.

 Media

-Kingscote and the island receives most of its radio stations from Adelaide which includes ABC Radio Adelaide, SAFM, Mix 102.3, Triple M Adelaide, Nova 919, and Radio Adelaide.
+Kingscote and the island receives most of its radio stations from Adelaide which includes ABC Radio Adelaide, SAFM, KIIS 102.3, Triple M Adelaide, Nova 919, and Radio Adelaide.
 Kix FM 90.7 is Kangaroo Island's own community based station which is run by local volunteers.

 Television coverage is provided by public broadcasters, ABC South Australia, SBS, and commercial broadcaster channels 7, 9, and 10.

 The local newspaper is served by The Islander which publishes on print and online.